Les Halles: The market of the Little Fields

 In the 11th century, a market grew up by a cemetery to the northwest of Paris in an area called the Little Fields (Champeaux).
 This was mainly a dry goods and money changing market.
 A bishop briefly took control of the market before sharing control with Louis VI in 1137.
 In 1183, Philip Augustus took full control of the market and built two market halls – halles – to protect the textiles.
 He also built walls around the market, including land which had recently been confiscated from exiled Jews that originally belonged to the church.
 When he then built walls around the city, these embraced the market, which quickly became the city's largest (and, over time, went from being at the edge of the city to at its center).
 Officially, it would remain a dry goods market for centuries, but food stalls soon grew up around the main buildings and by the 15th century food prices at les Halles were being cited as significant for the whole city.

-The market would have ups and downs over the coming centuries and was rebuilt more than once.
-Over time, an increasing number of halls were built explicitly for food, but the dry goods market remained central to the (increasingly cramped) space.
+The market experienced various phases of expansion over the coming centuries and was rebuilt multiple times.
+While non-food commodities such as cloth remained part of the trade, an increasing number of halls were built explicitly for food, which ultimately became the primary driver of congestion in the increasingly cramped space.